Weiss Asset Management LP Has $18.29 Million Stock Position in SVF Investment Corp. (NASDAQ:SVFA)

-Weiss Asset Management LP increased its position in SVF Investment Corp.
-(NASDAQ:SVFA) by 144.8% in the third quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 1,874,212 shares of the company’s stock after purchasing an additional 1,108,598 shares during the quarter.
-Weiss Asset Management LP owned approximately 0.11% of SVF Investment worth $18,292,000 as of its most recent SEC filing.
+Weiss Asset Management LP grew its stake in shares of SVF Investment Corp.
+(NASDAQ:SVFA) by 144.8% during the 3rd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 1,874,212 shares of the company’s stock after purchasing an additional 1,108,598 shares during the quarter.
+Weiss Asset Management LP owned about 0.11% of SVF Investment worth $18,292,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently made changes to their positions in SVFA.
-Glazer Capital LLC acquired a new stake in SVF Investment in the second quarter worth about $13,576,000.
-Hsbc Holdings PLC bought a new position in SVF Investment during the third quarter worth about $7,472,000.
-Healthcare of Ontario Pension Plan Trust Fund bought a new position in SVF Investment during the second quarter worth about $6,175,000.
-Bank of America Corp DE bought a new position in SVF Investment during the second quarter worth about $5,078,000.
-Finally, Fir Tree Capital Management LP bought a new position in shares of SVF Investment during the 2nd quarter valued at about $4,446,000.
+Other large investors also recently bought and sold shares of the company.
+Fir Tree Capital Management LP acquired a new position in shares of SVF Investment during the 2nd quarter worth approximately $4,446,000.
+ATW Spac Management LLC acquired a new position in shares of SVF Investment during the 2nd quarter worth approximately $495,000.
+Polygon Management Ltd. increased its holdings in shares of SVF Investment by 100.0% during the 2nd quarter.
+Polygon Management Ltd. now owns 100,000 shares of the company’s stock worth $988,000 after acquiring an additional 50,000 shares during the last quarter.
+Security Benefit Life Insurance Co.
+KS acquired a new position in shares of SVF Investment during the 3rd quarter worth approximately $2,440,000.
+Finally, EJF Capital LLC acquired a new position in shares of SVF Investment during the 2nd quarter worth approximately $198,000.

 SVF Investment Corp. is a blank check company.
 The company was formerly known as Gazelle Opportunities I (Cayman) Corp.
 SVF Investment Corp. was incorporated in 2020 and is based in San Carlos, California.